 Education

-An Insight to Gender Discrimination
+An Insight To Gender Discrimination

-However, there is need to look at women executives as a tool to prevent the same. women who wield powerful administrative and policy-making positions are more responsive to such issues.
-Women employed as supervisors and managers are better experienced to handle such issues.
-Statistics show that 90% of the cases in court involve men assaulting women sexually compared to the inverse.(EOCC, 1995, Keyton 1996) There is more willingness to report such cases compared to men employed in such positions as males and females interpret sexual harassment differently.
+However, there is a need to look at women executives as a tool to prevent the same.
+Women who wield powerful administrative and policy-making positions are more responsive to such issues.
+Women employed as supervisors and managers are better experienced in handling such issues.
+Statistics show that 90% of the cases in court involve men assaulting women sexually compared to the inverse (EOCC, 1995, Keyton 1996).
+There is more willingness to report such cases compared to men employed in such positions as males and females interpret sexual harassment differently.

 SEARCH